LauraRuis/multimodal_seq2seq_gSCAN/read_gscan/README.md

 [size 1, size 2, size 3, size 4, yellow, green, red, blue, circle, square, agent, east, south, west, north]

 In the first vector you can see the representation of the yellow circle of size 4 in the top-left corner (row and grid 0) of the world.
+Namely the following vector: [0, 0, 0, 1, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0]`